SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 The WebSocket service sends a sequence of UTF-8 encoded textual notification messages to the consumer.
 Each notification message includes headers and a data payload.
 Headers occur first in the message and are separated by new line characters.
-The data payload is last in the message, separated from the last header by 2 new line characters (one blank line occurs between the last header and the payload).
+The data payload is last in the message, separated from the last header by 2 new line characters, showing one blank line between the last header and the payload.
 The first header in the message is always the acknowledgement header.

 When the client has finished processing a notification message,